edannenberg/kubler/README.md

 ## How much do I save?

-* Quite a bit, the nginx image for example clocks in at ~63MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version
+* Quite a bit, the nginx image, for example, clocks in at ~47MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version

 ## The catch?